 Regulars have their go-to orders at every spot.
 At Borage, the Turkish eggs and fresh donuts top every local’s list, while Milktooth’s Dutch baby pancake has become a signature dish worth the Instagram posts.

-Cafe Patachou’s cinnamon toast remains undefeated after decades of serving, and Traders Point’s farm-fresh Shrimp & Grits showcase what happens when quality ingredients meet skilled preparation.
+Café Patachou’s cinnamon toast remains undefeated after decades of serving, and Traders Point’s farm-fresh Shrimp & Grits showcase what happens when quality ingredients meet skilled preparation.
 Each dish reflects its restaurant’s personality and approach to brunch.

 Crowd Management Tips

-Weekend waits are part of the Indianapolis brunch experience, but smart planning makes them manageable.
-Milktooth typically has the longest waits, so arrive early or be prepared to explore the surrounding area.
+- Milktooth typically has the longest waits, so arrive early or explore the surrounding area

 Conclusion